Codecademy/docs/content/cpp/concepts/math-functions/terms/modf/modf.md

   - 'paths/computer-science'
 ---

-The **`modf()`** function splits a given number into an integral and a fractional part.
+The **`modf()`** function splits the given number into an integral and a fractional part.
 The function stores the integral part in the object passed to `modf()` as an argument.
 The function returns the fractional part.

 ## Syntax